N. D. Tiwari

-Narayan Datt Tiwari (18 October 1925 – 18 October 2018) was an Indian politician who served as the 9th Chief Minister of Uttar Pradesh and 3rd Chief Minister of Uttarakhand from 2002 to 2007.
-He was first Indian Chief Minister who served for two states.He formerly in the Praja Socialist Party and later joined the Indian National Congress.
+Narayan Datt Tiwari (18 October 1925 – 18 October 2018) was an Indian politician who served as the 9th Chief Minister of Uttar Pradesh and 3rd Chief Minister of Uttaranchal (later Uttarakhand) from 2002 to 2007.
+He was the first Indian Chief Minister who served for two states.
+He was a member of the Bharatiya Janata Party, a former member of the Praja Socialist Party and the Indian National Congress.
+He joined the Bhartiya Janata Party in 2017.

 He was a three-time Chief Minister of Uttar Pradesh (1976–77, 1984–85, 1988–89) and to date remains the last Congress CM of Uttar Pradesh.
 He also served once as Chief Minister of Uttarakhand (2002–2007).
 Between 1986 and 1988, he served in Prime Minister Rajiv Gandhi's cabinet, first as Minister for External Affairs and then as Minister of Finance.
-He served as Governor of Andhra Pradesh from 2007 until 2009, when he resigned due to health and personal issues reasons.
+He served as Governor of Andhra Pradesh from 2007 until 2009, when he resigned due to health and personal reasons.

 Early life and education

 Narayan Datt Tiwari was born to a Kumaoni Brahmin family in 1925, in the village of Baluti located in Nainital district of Uttarakhand state.
 His father Poornanand Tiwari was an officer in the forest department, and who later resigned and joined the Non-cooperation movement.
 Tiwari received his education at various schools including, M.B.
 School, Haldwani, E.M.
 High School, Bareilly and C.R.S.T.
 High School, Nainital.